matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 ## Unstable prefix

-While this MSC is in development, the `/dehydrated_device` endpoints will be reached at `/unstable/org.matrix.mscxxxx.v1/dehydrated_device`, and the `/dehydrated_device/{device_id}/events` endpoint will be reached at `/unstable/org.matrix.mscxxxx.v1/dehydrated_device/{device_id}/events`.
-The dehydration algorithm `m.dehydration.v1.olm` will be called `org.matrix.mscxxxx.v1.olm`.
-The SSSS name for the dehydration key will be `org.matrix.mscxxxx` instead of `m.dehydrated_device`.
+While this MSC is in development, the `/dehydrated_device` endpoints will be reached at `/unstable/org.matrix.msc3814.v1/dehydrated_device`, and the `/dehydrated_device/{device_id}/events` endpoint will be reached at `/unstable/org.matrix.msc3814.v1/dehydrated_device/{device_id}/events`.
+The dehydration algorithm `m.dehydration.v1.olm` will be called `org.matrix.msc3814.v1.olm`.
+The SSSS name for the dehydration key will be `org.matrix.msc3814` instead of `m.dehydrated_device`.

 ## Dependencies